lennig/rectangleOverlap/README.md

 Axis aos = new Axis(0,0);
 overlapped = rect1.overlapped(rect2, aos)
   ```
-If overlapped() returns false, then aos contains an axis of separation
+If overlapped() returns false, then aos is an axis of separation
 If overlapped() returns true, then aos is undefined

 The algorithm implemented here is the one described in this article: